 To this end, a Social Assessment was undertaken during project preparation to determine the impact of project activities on local communities, including vulnerable groups, land use, crops, buildings and other property.
-The Social Assessment is publicly available on the Government of SVG website10.
+The Social Assessment is publicly available on the Government of SVG website.
 Furthermore, during project preparation, a Resettlement Policy Framework (RPF) was completed to clarify resettlement principles, organizational arrangements, and design criteria to be applied to subprojects to be prepared during project implementation.
-The RPF is publicly available on the World Bank website11 as well as the Government of SVG website12.
-Supported by the MoHILP, the CPD will be responsible for ensuring adequate compliance under Bank required involuntary resettlement procedures and assisted by a part time social safeguards specialist.
-The framework is valid for all subproject activities executed under the RDVRP attracting World Bank (WB) financing and including other donor financing in the RDVRP project sites.
+The RPF is publicly available on the World Bank website as well as the Government of SVG website.
+Subsequently, the Social Assessment, RPF were updated in 2014 and Grievance Redress Mechanisms were developed.
+These new documents have been published on the World Bank and Government of SVG websites.